In the media-dominated parlance of Washington, what began three months ago as a "historic constitutional confrontation" has evolved into a "scandal."

 Last week it reached a climax of sorts when White House officials let it be known that they had come to regard her as a "political liability" to President Reagan who had to be cut loose regardless of what she had done right or wrong.

-But the unfolding soap opera is part of a deeper struggle that has been going on as long as Reagan has been in office: the dabate over whether the business-oriented philosophy emanating from the White House has hindered the prosecution of polluters and the protection of public health.
+But the unfolding soap opera is part of a deeper struggle that has been going on as long as Reagan has been in office: the debate over whether th business-oriented philosophy emanating from the White House has hindered the prosecution of polluters and the protection of public health.

 Now it has become spicier, with charges that senior agency officials had conflicts of interest and that they also tilted enforcement for political purposes, to help Republicans.
 Six congressional subcommittees, the Justice Department, the White House and the media are all investigating.